-Memory Matters is a local not-for-profit center of excellence which improves the quality of life for persons with dementia and their families, providing resources, support, respite and adult day services with compassion and dignity.
+Memory Matters is a local not-for-profit organization that improves the quality of life for persons with dementia and their families, providing resources, support, respite and adult day services with compassion and dignity.

 Memory Matters was founded in 1997 as Alzheimer’s Respite & Resource.
-It was originally funded by a Brookdale Foundation grant to create a respite program for patients and caregivers.
-In the beginning, the program was generously hosted at St. Luke’s Church and operated only one half-day a week.
+It was seed-funded by Brookdale Foundation to create a respite program for caregivers of loved ones diagnosed with dementia.
+In the beginning, the program was hosted at St. Luke’s Church and operated only one half-day a week.

-We continue to be a volunteer-driven organization with more than 100 volunteers who serve on our community Board of Directors, work in the Day Programs, raise funds, and serve as ambassadors in the community.
+We are a volunteer-driven organization with more than 100 volunteers.
+Community-minded individuals serve on our Board of Directors, work in the Day Programs, raise funds, and serve as ambassadors in the community.
+If you are interested in volunteering, please call 843-842-6688.

 Read a testimonial from Pat: